 Just days after September 11, 2001, Representative BARBARA LEE’s singular voice on the Senate floor pleaded for thoughtful restraint despite our understandable fear, “lest we become what we deplore.”
 Lee’s was the one dissenting vote in all of Congress cast against the resolution, hastily brought, to grant President George W. Bush unlimited war powers in the 2001 Authorization for Use of Military Force (AUMF) with which he invaded Afghanistan and Iraq, and upon which military action in the “war on terror” has since expanded into many countries, to dramatic effect.

-If we consider the hundreds of thousands of lives lost in two wars, trillions in treasure, and proliferation of the enemy we sought to defeat, we must consider that Barbara Lee was right.
+If we consider the hundreds of thousands of lives lost in two wars, trillions in treasure, and proliferation of the enemy we sought to defeat, we must consider that Rep. Lee’s warning was justified.
 It is impossible to dismantle, through military means alone, an ideology that perpetuates violent terrorism.

 Ali Soufan, counter-terrorism expert who worked under John O’Neill, reminds us that al-Qaeda consisted of 400 members on 9/11.
 Since the attacks, membership in Islamic terrorist groups has grown to at least 40,000.
 Soufan states it this way: “You cannot kill an ideology.”